lixiaowen-xw/DiffuEraser/README.md

 DiffuEraser is a diffusion model for video inpainting, which outperforms state-of-the-art model Propainter in both content completeness and temporal consistency while maintaining acceptable efficiency.

  If you find our work helpful, please help star this repo🌟.
 Thanks! 😃

+ If you're using DiffuEraser in your applications, tools, or creative ideas, feel free to share the URL on [Discussions](https://github.com/lixiaowen-xw/DiffuEraser/discussions/15).

 ---